ESCAPPM

 In vitro sensitivities are not applicable in vivo.

-In general, treatment with cephalosporins results in inducible beta-lactamase activity.
+In general, treatment with cephalosporins results in induction of AmpC beta-lactamase.
 Treatment with an aminoglycoside or carbapenem is usually indicated.
 Carbapenems are a class of beta-lactam antibiotics with a broad spectrum of antibacterial activity.
 They have a structure that renders them highly resistant to beta-lactamases.
 Examples of carbapenems include meropenem and imipenem.